Technical Support Contact Information

 As part of our commitment to diversity, inclusion and non-discrimination, the university makes good faith efforts to reconcile potential conflicts between an individual’s strongly held religious, spiritual or philosophical beliefs and university work or academic requirements.

-Whether students need to develop a professional profile, connect with influencers in your industry, or prepare for your ideal internship or job, Carey Business School’s career development office team has resources to help.
+Whether students need to develop a professional profile, connect with influencers in your industry, or prepare for your ideal internship or job, Carey Business School’s Career & Life Design team has resources to help.

 Career development office contact information: